cyniphile/singlecell-kaggle/papers_and_notes/Journal.md

 I'm being reminded that I've not really done a proper learning curve yet.
 I so have SOME data from past submission where, (with 128 input/output dims) I got a slightly better score going from 25k row (.801 -> .802).
 Gonna do a submission with what I CAN do (50k rows multi/cite) just to see how things work.

 Another way to solve these memory issues is to loop over each output and train a model for each.
 Sklearn seems to be poor at optimizing this.

+Saturn cloud was having issues submitting to kaggle, so had to download, THEN submit.
+Aaaand, terrible score.
+Unsure how I'm getting such a good CV score though, very high on multi and cite.
+Is something wrong with my pipeline?
+Could be that I've not set up random sampling and that's biasing things.

+Seems like there's a bug in my cv locally, as correlation is not so high with lb score.

 #11/2